top of page

 "Maria facilitated a session for exploring anger in grief.
 I cried unexpectedly when I saw myself in the person who desires to inflict pain on others because of unprocessed grief.
 I cried for all the perpetrators/victims in the world who did wrong/were wronged because people didn’t have the space or teachers to help them be with the grief that is too big to hold alone.
 Maria’s work could not be more important." - Amanda L

 In 2020, I reached a turning point in my life.
 I had recently completed a Master's degree in marine science while recognizing that I felt more suited to work with people and the environment in a relational, emotional, and somatic way while working toward a cultural shift.
-All the while, I was facing what felt like insurmountable loss and grief in my personal life as well as from what was occurring globally.
+All the while, I was facing what felt like insurmountable loss and grief in my personal life as well as from what was happening globally.
 I was struck by the lack of resources, support, and even basic acknowledgement of what we all were (and are) going through.
 The times we are living in are calling us to reexamine how we do everything -- including how we support one another.

 Perhaps more importantly, I have been a griever with particular attention to the living world since I was a child.
 Some of my first memories are connected to this grief and the questions it stirred, all of which has informed my work to this day.
 I've long felt to be a student of death, in a sense, having had multiple near death experiences in my early life.
 I've been privileged to have had significant access to the natural world and talented teachers of art, ecology, and the social spheres, who have challenged me to see and connect in different and deeper ways.
 The more-than-human inhabitants of the deserts, marine environments, and forests where I've lived have taught me about connection, relationship, grief, and how to be human more than any other teacher.
 It has often been a lonely experience to feel such grief in an over-culture that diminishes, pathologizes, and lacks space for it.
 What has made the difference for me is to have community with others who grieve collectively -- this process has the ability to open us into incredible joy, gratitude, and a rich multi-dimensional experience of life.
 It illuminates our common humanity in a time where that is so, so needed.